fusaa/hm/README.md

 # Summary

 I did this ETL(Extraction, Transform, Load) while learning.
 It scraps the American version of the H&M website jeans department.
-I started using Beautifull Soup initially; however, the website had dynamic content that relied on user behaviour to display information.
+I started using Beautiful Soup initially; however, the website had dynamic content that relied on user behaviour to display information.
 So I had to change in the middle of the progress to Selenium.

 I divided the project into three parts: